Tracking Consent

 Customer identification

-If you want to know more about how the individual customers are identified, what is the difference between their hard and soft IDs, and how do you merge multiple IDs into one, go to the Customer Identification article.
+If you want to know more about how individual customers are identified, what is the difference between their hard and soft IDs, and how do you merge multiple IDs into one, go to the Customer Identification article.

-Updated 17 days ago
+Updated 12 months ago